antonyoneill/calendar-app-scripts/README.md

 ## secondary-account-manager.gs

+*This is designed to run on your secondary account*

 I got really frustrated with managing two separate calendars, my primary and one client.
 A lot of my client colleagues use my client calendar, which doesn't show when I'm actually busy, but I also don't monitor the inbox either so I miss a lot of invites.

 I wrote a fairly hacky Google App Script for my secondary Google calendar to: